Gerald Myers

-Gerald Myers (born August 5, 1936) is an American former college basketball coach.
+Gerald Myers (born August 5, 1936) was an American former college basketball coach.
 He was the head coach of the Texas Tech Red Raiders men's basketball team and the Houston Baptist Huskies men's basketball team and athletic director at Texas Tech University.

 Early years

 Originally from Borger, Texas, Myers played basketball for Texas Tech from 1956–1959.
 As a player, he had an 86.9 percent free throw shooting average for the 1957-58 season.
 He received a bachelor's degree in education from Texas Tech in 1959 and later earned a master's degree in 1965.

 Career

 Myers coached basketball for Monterey High School in Lubbock, Texas from 1959 through 1966, posting an impressive 150-48 record at the high school.

 Houston Baptist

 In 1967, Myers became the second head coach of the Houston Baptist Huskies men's basketball program.
 Beginning with Myers' first season as head coach, the Huskies competed in the NCAA Division II after 4 seasons in the National Association of Intercollegiate Athletics.
 At the end of the 1969–70 season, Myers resigned to accept the position of assistant coach with the Texas Tech Red Raiders basketball program, where he played collegiality.
 In three seasons, Myers posted an overall record of 32–43.